 - 1. Must submit a completed East Georgia State College application for admission. - 2.
-Must request a copy of final high school transcript or a copy of high school equivalency test scores approved by the Board of Regents mailed from their test center to the East Georgia State College Office of Admissions. - Applicants must submit an official college transcript for each college attended. - Non-traditional applicants are NOT required to take the SAT or ACT. - 5.
-Non-traditional applicants will be required to an entrance exam prior to being accepted and registering for classes.
-Applicants required to take a Learning Support course will be required to enroll in and satisfactorily complete this course prior to taking regular credit coursework. - \NOTE: Non-traditional applicants who have scored 500 or higher on the SAT within the past seven years may exempt appropriate sections of the entrance exam. - 6.
-Submit the required Certificate of Immunization Form(s) for the campus the student plans to attend. - a.
-Swainsboro or Augusta locations (here) - b.
+Must request a copy of final high school transcript of a copy of high school equivalency test scores approved by the Board of Regents mailed from their test center to the East Georgia State College Office of Admissions. - 3.
+Must submit an official college transcript for each college attended. - 4.
+Non-traditional applicants are NOT required to take the SAT or ACT. - Must present test scores if requesting exemption Learning Support requirements.
+Non-traditional applicants will be not required to a placement exam prior to being accepted and registering for classes.
+Applicants required to take a co-requisite Learning Support course will be required to enroll in and satisfactorily complete this course prior to taking regular credit coursework. - NOTE: Non-traditional applicants who have scored 500 or higher on the SAT within the past seven vears may be exempt from some or all co-requisite learning support courses and/or appropriate sections of the placement exam. - Must submit the required Certificate of Immunization Form(s) for the campus the student plans to attend. - a.
+Swainsboro of Augusta locations (here) - b.
 Statesboro location (here)